CymricNPG/arc42_logseq/pages/arc42-template-EN.md

   concepts.
 For documentation of your own system you use better the *plain* version.
   ```
-# Introduction and Goals {#section-introduction-and-goals}
+- # Introduction and Goals

   Describes the relevant requirements and the driving forces that software
   architects and development team must consider.
 These include
 - underlying business goals,
 - essential features,
 - essential functional requirements,